Olympic Charleroi: Return to third division and decline (2009–2019)

 Olympic remained competitive in the third division, achieving a second-place finish in 2009.
 However, financial problems began to mount, with €200,000 in debt and unpaid wages reported by 2011.
 On 10 October 2011, the club was declared bankrupt, though its youth teams were permitted to complete their seasons.

 An investment group led by Adem Sahin revived Olympic in 2012.
 The club navigated the Belgian Provincial Leagues, fluctuating between the fourth and first divisions in the provincial tiers, before returning to the third division in 2016.
 During this period, it restored its historical name, Royal Olympic Club de Charleroi.

 New merger and return to roots (2019–present)

-In 2019, Olympic merged with Châtelet-Farciennes SC (matricule 725), forming R. Olympic Charleroi Châtelet Farciennes.
-The new club inherited Olympic's matricule and began competing in Belgium's highest amateur league, Belgian Division 1.
-In 2020, the club reverted to its historical name, Royal Olympic Club Charleroi.
+In 2019, Olympic merged with Châtelet-Farciennes SC (matricule 725) to form R. Olympic Charleroi Châtelet Farciennes.
+The merged entity retained Olympic’s matricule and competed in the Belgian Division 1, the highest level of the Belgian amateur league system.
+In 2020, the club reverted to its historic name, Royal Olympic Club Charleroi.

-On 4 May 2025, Olympic Charleroi secure champions of 2024–25 Belgian Division 1 ACFF Championship round and promotion to Challenger Pro League from next season after defeat Royal Stockay 2–4 and return to second tier after 17 years absence.
+On 4 May 2025, Olympic Charleroi secured the ACFF championship title in the 2024–25 Belgian Division 1 following a 4–2 victory against Royal Stockay.
+The result confirmed the club's promotion to the Challenger Pro League for the following season, marking its return to the Belgian second tier after a 17-year absence.
+They were immediately relegated back to Division 1 in their first year back in the Pro League.